Monument of the Month: The Bellringers

 The monument honors New York Herald founder James Gordon Bennett (1795-1872) and his son James Gordon Bennett, Jr. (1841-1918).
 The bronze pieces were located on the Herald Building that once stood directly to the north of the square on West 35th Street in 1894.
-Bennett senior commissioned the French sculptor Jean Antonin Carles to create Minerva and the Bellringers for the new headquarters designed by McKim, Mead & White.
+Bennett commissioned the French sculptor Jean Antonin Carles in 1892 to create Minerva and the Bellringers for the new headquarters designed by McKim, Mead & White.

 Sadly, the sculptures, and the building, had a relatively short life span and in 1921, the bronzes were removed and acquired by New York University, where they languished in storage.
 In 1939, the university gave the statues on a “permanent loan” to the Parks Department, which unveiled the monument in 1940 on a granite pedestal by Aymar Embury II in its present setting.